Visualising probabilistic graphical models

 Figure 1: A confounder

 The diagrams I most often need are directed flow graphs, a formal mathematical cousin of the flowchart, which can represent graphical models and neural nets.
-That is, my needs are nearly-enough flowchart-like that I can sketch them with a flowchart tool if need be; but they are closely integrated with the equations of a particular statistical model, so I would like to incorporate them into the same system to avoid tedious and error-prone manual sync if possible.
-Further, there are a couple of things I would like handled which flowchart programs are bad at, such as plate-notation and handling of inline mathematical markup, and representing network topologies.
+That is, my needs are nearly flowchart-like enough that I can sketch them with a flowchart tool if need be; but they are closely integrated with the equations of a particular statistical model, so I would like to incorporate them into the same system to avoid tedious and error-prone manual sync if possible.
+Further, there are a couple of things I would like handled which flowchart programs are bad at, such as plate-notation and handling inline mathematical markup, and representing network topologies.

 As always, I would like to export the resulting diagrams to a modern compatible vector format which means SVG, PDF.
-As a fallback I would accept other formats that can be converted to the above, such as Adobe Illustrator, EPS or xfig.
+As a fallback, I would accept other formats that can be converted to the above, such as Adobe Illustrator, EPS, or xfig.

 1 dagR